viktorika/jitfusion/README.md

 EXPECT_TRUE(func_registry->RegisterFunc(sign, func_struct).ok());
 ```

-When store functions, it is recommended to set the OutputNode as a corresponding attribute, similar to the code below.
+When use store functions, it is recommended to set the OutputNode as a corresponding attribute, similar to the code below.

 ```c++